studio-ousia/luke/examples/README.md

 # Fine-tuning for downstream tasks

 We use the [allennlp](https://github.com/allenai/allennlp) library as the backbone of our fine-tuning code (except for `entity_disambiguation` and `legacy`).
-When you want to make modification with the code, we recommend referring to [the tutorial of allennlp](https://guide.allennlp.org/) to get a basic understanding of the library.
+When you want to modify the code, we recommend referring to [the tutorial of allennlp](https://guide.allennlp.org/) to get a basic understanding of the library.

 For further details and examples, see the `README.md` under the directories of each task.